 It’s also worth bearing in mind that you won’t have access to NHS medical treatment in Spain, so you should investigate what kind of healthcare you will need.
 If you will be making social security payments by working when you are living in Spain then you will be entitled to free healthcare treatment in the country, but if you are not planning to work then you may need to secure a private healthcare policy.
 It’s important to assess and apply for this as soon as possible.

 There are a lot of people you need to inform when you decide to move to Spain, and we’re not just talking about your kids!
 The post office and your bank should both be informed of your change of address, so that any important post can be redirected.
 Depending on your financial situation, you may even wish to close your UK bank account.
 You should also inform the tax authorities and your pension provider that you are moving overseas.
 Finally, don’t forget to give your new address to your family, friends and business associates: maintaining links and relationships will help you to feel settled in much more quickly.

 Buying a New Property

 Finally, where will you live when you arrive in Spain?
 It’s an important consideration.
 Whether you plan to rent a property or invest in a home of your own, you should secure somewhere to live before you take the plunge and move.
+You'll also need to factor in the costs of buying a property as well as the ongoing costs of maintaining a home in Spain.
 If you’re thinking of buying a house in Spain then we’d love to help you find the perfect property for you!
-Our team of property experts specialise in helping ex pats to find their dream Spanish home that will meet all their needs.
+We have thousands of properties for sale across the Costa Del Sol, from Cabopino to La Cala, from Marbella to Fuengirola.